Clan Mackenzie: Tartan

-In fiction
+Popular culture

 Fictional Mackenzies appear in the Outlander series of books by Diana Gabaldon.

 The Seat of the Clan Mackenzie, Castle Leod is widely considered to be the inspiration behind Castle Leoch, the home of the Clan Mackenzie, in Diana Gabaldon's Outlander series.
 It was considered as a filming location for the TV series, however, Doune Castle was selected due to its ease of location.

 Diana Gabaldon told STV that "When the TV show began scouting locations, I suggested Leod as a possibility.
 It's entirely accurate as to period, of course, and has magnificent grounds, with a park of enormous, exotic trees planted by centuries of MacKenzies and their visitors.
 (Diana herself planted a "very modest" rowan, as her "own wee contribution" to the history).

 In the Emberverse series by S.M.
 Stirling, otherwise known as the 'Change' world, the founder of the Clan Mackenzie, Juniper Mackenzie, is descended from this Scottish clan.